adam-hamland/python_cheatsheets/python_cheatsheet.md

 Methods are functions that are built-into classes.
 The list data structure has many useful methods.

-General syntax of list methods is as follows: list_name.method_name()
+General syntax of list methods is as follows: list_name.methodname()

 Examples: